Course Design Principles Overview

 Select textbook or other readings, build a schedule of topics, and create a syllabus.

-Create material (lecture, activities) to fill each class session.
+Create material (lecture, activities, discussions) to fill each class session.

 Create assignments, quizzes, and tests to assess and give feedback on student learning.